sulewski12/infrabot/README.md

 **Infrabot** is a proof-of-concept (PoC) chatbot developed for **Infrabel**, the company responsible for managing Belgium’s railway network.

-Infrabel maintains extensive datasets containing detailed information about all trains — both Belgian and foreign — passing through its infrastructure.
+Infrabel maintains extensive datasets containing detailed information about all trains (both Belgian and foreign) passing through its infrastructure.
 As of **May 2025**, retrieving specific information or statistics from these datasets required data scientists to manually write complex **SAS** queries.

 For example, answering a question such as:
 > *"How many freight trains passed through Brussels-South on weekends in June and July 2021?"*